brahmareddy-seelam/gitlab1/README.md

 ## Note: Replace the backend and keycloak values (18.190.161.131) as required for the environment.

-## Live call testing needs CTI Language skill to be ‘99999’ and code has been updated in the path src/test/java/stepDefinition/CTI_Language.java.(Line 97) For any new env, all categories will be created with skillcode ‘99999’ which can be changed by removing ‘99999’ and uncommenting ‘String.format("%04d",random.nextInt(10000))’.
+Live call testing needs CTI Language skill to be ‘99999’ and code has been updated in the path src/test/java/stepDefinition/CTI_Language.java.(Line 97) For any new env, atleast one category will be created with skillcode ‘99999’ which can be changed by removing ‘99999’ and uncommenting ‘String.format("%04d",random.nextInt(10000))’.